software-students-spring2025/5-final-twentysomething/README.md

 # Final Project

 ## Project Description
 A web app that allows users to input a mood, event, or vibe to receive a cocktail recipe in return.
 Users can create accounts to save recipes and keep a photo journal.
+View and enjoy a cocktail by visiting our [CockTail Generator App](https://cocktail-generator-7zzb9.ondigitalocean.app/).

 ## Prerequisites